openstack/nova/doc/source/cli/nova-compute.rst

 Description
 ===========

-`nova-compute` is a server daemon that serves the Nova Compute service, which is responsible for building a disk image, launching an instance via the underlying virtualization driver, responding to calls to check the instance's state, attaching persistent storage, and terminating the instance.
+:program:`nova-compute` is a server daemon that serves the Nova Compute service, which is responsible for building a disk image, launching an instance via the underlying virtualization driver, responding to calls to check the instance's state, attaching persistent storage, and terminating the instance.

 Options
 =======